Struct serde_cbor::Serializer

 ) -> Result<&'a mut Serializer<W>>

-Begin to serialize a tuple struct like struct Rgb(u8, u8, u8)
+Begin to serialize a tuple struct like struct Rgb(u8, u8, u8).
+This

-call must be followed by zero or more calls to serialize_field
+call must be followed by zero or more calls to serialize_field, then a

 sourcefn serialize_tuple_variant(